ics-software-engineering/play-example-continuous-integration/README.md

 Of course, replace "philipmjohnson" and "play-example-quality-assurance" by your own account and job name.

-But, we're getting ahead of ourselves.
+But, we're getting a little ahead of ourselves, since that's done on a per-repo basis.
 There's just one more "one time configuration" task to do.

 OTC Step 4: Tell GitHub your CloudBees public key
 -------------------------------------------------